Teaching

 • Patricia Schluschanek (ongoing): Klimawandel und Photovoltaik-Ertrag

-• Isabella Winterer (ongoning): Earth as an exoplanet
+• Isabella Winterer (ongoing): Earth as an exoplanet

 • Natalie Auer (ongoing): Equatorial waves and precipitation in CMIP models